fazpass/fia-documentation/README.Android.ADVANCED.md

 For a minimal quickstart without customization, see the [Simple Documentation](README.Android.SIMPLE.md).

-This SDK requires minimum android api level 24 (7.0 Nougat) to works.
+This SDK requires minimum android api level 24 (7.0 Nougat).

 # Installation